cyverse/irods-adm/coding-standards-bash.md

 ## Clarity, the Most Important Standard

-__TODO review below for voice__

 Besides correctness, the most important standard is clarity when writing code.
-The code should be as easy to understand as reasonably possible. _If following any of the other standards obfuscates the logic, the obfuscating standard should not be followed._
+The code should be as easy to understand as reasonably possible. _If following any of the other standards obfuscates the logic, don't follow the obfuscating standard._

 ## File Extensions